Southwestern is committed to offering In-Person classes Fall 2021

 As the year progressed, our college embraced learning in ways none of our instructors, frontline staff or administrative workers ever imagined.
 Instructors taught each other new technology skills.
 Many students had their first experiences working with advisors online and learning in online classrooms.
 With the guidance of the Higher Education Coordinating Commission (HECC), Oregon Health Authority, Coos Health and Wellness, and Curry County Public Health, the college created safety plans and procedures.

 These safety practices helped us partially re-open health care, culinary and manufacturing labs for our professional technical students.
 Thanks to the selfless and dedicated efforts of students and staff, we have been able to provide housing and food services.
 Our athletes carefully returned to competition in winter 2021.
+Our college offered in-person classes over summer.

 Your Success is our top priority

-The decision to return to fully in-person classes will be made with the health safety of students and staff as the first priority.
+The decision to return to fully in-person classes has been made with the health safety of students and staff as the first priority.
 Other factors include the availability of classroom space and the ability of cleaning staff to meet OSHA and health department guidelines.
 For athletes to compete fall term, we expect students and coaches to comply with local health, NWAC and NJCAA guidelines.
 For full housing use, Southwestern is committed to working with health officials to monitor the virus and provide quarantine space for students if needed.

 We want you to be healthy and successful